 Integrations between API platform and on premise federation hub.

-Enforcement of API security (API/Mobile/SPA) for customer users coming in through from side

 Single authentication method - (PIN) unlocked by TouchID to access the native app for a soft-token - day 1.

 No expectation to implement a API security approach for consent, authentication.

 Integration to Fraudnet device profiling (JS snippets) - deal with response codes and passes to payment engine - logon and consent apps.